osianSmith/Ethics-Forms-Tempates-For-Swansea-Universtiy/README.md

 These have been written up for Human Computer Interaction (HCI) in Computer Science but can be adjusted for your needs.

+# Caution
+These forms may be incorrect and are intended as a starting point!
+You take all risks by downloading and reading these forms.
+These forms are free to use however it would be nice to be citiated in your work!